-- Collection and processing of information using artificial intelligence (AI) or robotic process automation (RPA), to streamline internal business processes.
+- Collection and processing of information using artificial intelligence (AI), and algorithms, including machine learning and robotic process automation (RPA), to streamline internal business processes.

 - Data and analytics, to determine if members of our workforce are adequately performing in their role, engaged, meeting organizational expectations, and making decisions in the best interest of our clients.

 Please note that Thrivent has the right to access, log, archive, monitor, and restrict all aspects of its information and systems.
 An individual’s use of Thrivent’s tools, reports, and applications may be tracked, shared, recorded, and used for business, training, and quality control purposes.
 Users should have no expectation of privacy while using Thrivent’s information and systems.

 Within the scope of this Policy, any information collected is retained according to Thrivent’s record retention policy and applicable laws and regulations.

 - Dependent information—We utilize this information to administer Thrivent-sponsored benefits.